Non-asymptotic confidence intervals for MCMC in practice: Introduction

-We demonstrate our method on simulation results of various models, including lattice models in statistical physics, where the spectral gap and the mixing time are known, and a case study of Bayesian inference, where the mixing properties of the chain are unknown.
-In the latter case, we estimate the unknown spectral gap and mixing time from the data.
+We demonstrate our method on simulation results for Bayesian inference for risk models and clinical trial design.
+Our results show that the non-asymptotic error bounds based on concentration inequalities are more reliable than those based on the normal approximation.
+Specifically, we find that when the objective is to calculate the expected value of an indicator function (for instance an indicator of success or failure), the normal approximation often misleadingly underestimates the error while non-asymptotic error bounds remain robust.
+This is an important consideration in sensitive settings.

 The structure of the paper is as follows.
-In Section \ref{section_preliminary}, we explain some basics from the theory of general state Markov chains.
-In the following section we briefly review the results in the literature about bounding the error of MCMC empirical averages.
-In Section \ref{sect:concentrationbounds}, we state the concentration bounds from \cite{Martoncoupling} in a form that is practically applicable.
-We also explain how these inequalities are affected by subsampling and parallel runs.
-In Section \ref{estparameters}, we state estimators for the variance, asymptotic variance, spectral gap, and mixing time of the chain.
-Finally, Section \ref{sectsimulations} contains our simulation results, and the Appendix contains the proof of the concentration bounds for our estimators on the variance and asymptotic variance.
+In the remainder of this section we explain basics from the theory of general state space Markov chains and briefly review the results in the literature on bounding the error of MCMC empirical averages.
+In Section \ref{sect:concentrationbounds}, we state non-asymptotic error bounds in a form that is practically applicable.
+In Section \ref{estparameters}, we propose estimators for the variance, asymptotic variance, spectral gap and mixing time of the chain used in the error bounds.
+In Section \ref{methodologicalcons}, we explain how error bounds are affected by subsampling and parallel runs.
+Finally, Section \ref{sectsimulations} contains our simulation results.
+The proof of the concentration bounds for our estimators of the variance and asymptotic variance and details on our simulation examples are presented in the Appendix.